What is considered high quality sperm?

 The more normal sperm there are present in your semen, with good motility (movement) in an ejaculation, the better your sperm quality is considered.
 A man has normal sperm quality if there are more than 15 million sperm per milliliter of semen.
 However, some men may have over 200 million sperm per milliliter of semen.
 In addition to quantity, more than 40% of the sperm cells must be alive and in motion for the sperm to be considered of good quality.

 If you would like to become a sperm donor with Cryos, you must first have your sperm tested at our location.
 As a sperm donor, it is important to have high quality sperm, as it gives our customers the best chances of becoming pregnant and achieving their dreams of having a family.

-How we test donor sperm:
+How do we test donor sperm quality?

 We examine your sperm by placing a drop of the ejaculate in what is called a counting chamber.
 Then we analyze it under a microscope.
 Using the CASA system, we check how many milliliters of semen there are in the ejaculate, how many sperm are present, the amount of moving sperm, the degree of mobility and the total amount of sperm, among other things.